The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance

 \subsection{Observations}

-Two datasets are used to assess model member performance: an array of Current Pressure Inverted Echo Sounders (CPIES) and satellite sea surface height derived from~\cite{cmemsdata}.
+Two datasets{, which were not included in the observations assimilated into the Ensemble Forecasts,} are used to assess model member performance: an array of Current Pressure Inverted Echo Sounders (CPIES) and satellite sea surface height derived from~\cite{cmemsdata}.
 Twenty-four CPIES (black, yellow-filled circles in Fig.~\ref{fig:gom}) were deployed for almost two years, June 2019 through May 2021 and span the LCE Thor separation event.
 The array extended from $25^\circ$N to $27.5^\circ$N, $86^\circ$W to $89^\circ$W, with approximately $60$ km spacing between instruments~(\citealt{johnson2022generation}).
 Here we focus on the near-bottom pressure and current CPIES records.
 Details regarding CPIES processing can be found in \citealt{johnson2022generation}.
 Pressure and currents are low-pass filtered with a 72-hour cutoff, and subsampled in 12-hour increments.
-Bottom pressure maps are generated using a multivariate optimal interpolation approach, which constrains pressure and velocity to be geostrophic, and with the deep velocity observations, sharpen the gradients~(\citealt{watts2001mapping}).
+Bottom pressure maps are generated using a multivariate optimal interpolation approach, which constrains pressure and velocity to be geostrophic{.
+Including} deep velocity observations sharpens the gradients~(\citealt{watts2001mapping}).

-For comparisons to estimate the accuracy of the forecast SSH fields, we use global CMEMS satellite data from October 28th, 2019 to April 6th, 2020 from $22^\circ$N to $28^\circ$N, $80^\circ$W to $90^\circ$W. The data consists of Absolute Dynamic Topography (ADT) which is daily averaged and gridded with $0.125^\circ\times0.125^\circ$ horizontal resolution.
-For consistency in the analysis, we remove daily spatial means from the SSH fields, such that the 17-cm contour line, representative of the LC and LCE fronts~(\citealt{leben2005altimeter}), may be tracked and used for comparison against the model.
+For comparisons to estimate the accuracy of the forecast SSH fields, we use global CMEMS satellite data from October 28th, 2019 to April 6th, 2020 from $22^\circ$N to $28^\circ$N, $80^\circ$W to $90^\circ$W. The data consists of Absolute Dynamic Topography (ADT) which is daily averaged and gridded with $0.125^\circ\times0.125^\circ$ horizontal resolution{, and effective resolution $\sim{O(100)}$ km}~(\citealt{ballarotta2019resolutions}){.
+Despite the coarse effective resolution, the scales of the LC and LCE $\sim{O(200-400)}$ km are still adequately resolved}.
+For consistency in the analysis, we remove daily spatial means {(within our region of interest; red rectangle in Fig.~\ref{fig:gom})} from the SSH fields, such that the 17-cm contour line, representative of the LC and LCE fronts~(\citealt{leben2005altimeter}), may be tracked and used for comparison against the model.